 - You knew it was stolen property

 Example: You “know a guy” who offers you the latest iPhone at a quarter of its price.
-When you check the phone, you find out there is someone else’s account on it, and when you ask your guy how he got it, he just says, “Oh, don’t worry!
+When you check the phone, you find out someone else’s account is on it, and when you ask your guy how he got it, he just says, “Oh, don’t worry!
 It was my cousin’s, but he wants me to sell it.”

-Yes, you did buy an item that was stolen from its rightful owner.
-However, even if the price was a quarter of its value, you didn’t have any way of knowing it was stolen.
-You CANNOT be accused of receiving stolen property.
+Yes, you did buy an item stolen from its rightful owner.
+However, even if the price was a quarter of its value, you didn’t have any way of knowing that someone stole it.
+You may avoid a conviction for receiving stolen property.

 Extortion